Azure/Azure-Network-Security/Cross Product/DNS - Find Dangling DNS Records/Readme.md

 Filter to run the query against matching DNS zone names, default match all.

--InputInterestedDnsZones

-Filter to match the target matching domain zone names, default match all.

 -OutputFileLocation

 Location of the output files produced; default current directory.